wvreeven/PyLX200Mount/README.md

-# PhidgetMountController
+# PyLx200
-A mount controller commanding Phidgets-driven stepper motors.
+A mount controller implementing the Meade LX200 protocol and commanding stepper motors.

 To run the code, cd into the python directory and issue